-- Where possible, select quieter types of machinery and equipment, or use construction techniques that are quieter. - Limit construction noise to daylight hours so that peak fauna foraging periods at dawn, dusk and night-time are avoided, particularly when construction activity is in close proximity to the mangroves. - Avoid noisy construction activities within 50 m of habitat areas during October to January, as this is an important period in the life-cycle for many species inhabiting this area. - Establish a dense vegetated buffer between the retail facility (particularly near the loading dock) and the mangroves to mitigate some of the operational noise at the level of the mangrove habitat.
+- Where possible, select quieter types of machinery and equipment, or use construction techniques that are quieter. - Limit construction noise to daylight hours so that peak fauna foraging periods at dawn, dusk and night-time are avoided, particularly when construction activity is in close proximity to the mangroves. - Minimise noisy construction activities within 50 m of habitat areas during October to January, as this is an important period in the life-cycle for many species inhabiting this area. - Establish a dense vegetated buffer between the retail facility (particularly near the loading dock) and the mangroves to mitigate some of the operational noise at the level of the mangrove habitat. - Consider installing noise monitors at sensitive locations within Towra Point to determine if noise from WBTC is detectable and if further controls would be needed e.g. more restricted periods of work or types of activities.